slatedocs/slate/source/index.html.md

 5. *Optional* - create additional sub-account users under User Management

-You are good to go!

-### API Disburse
+# API Disburse

 API disbursement product provides the capability for you to disburse to 100+ banks in Indonesia via OY! at any time.
-The integration process to use the API disbursement product is straight forward and the details can be checked in here [https://api-docs.oyindonesia.com/#fund-disbursement](https://api-docs.oyindonesia.com/#fund-disbursement).
+The integration process to use the API disbursement product is straight forward and the details can be checked [here](https://api-docs.oyindonesia.com/#fund-disbursement).

 ## Key Features
 **Overdraft**